 In terms of the economic development the introduction of West German currency and institutions in East Germany imposed many problems.
-Central was the currency conversion rate in combination with the state of the East German economy in 1990.5 The currency conversion rate of 1:1 for flows (wages, prices, pensions etc.) implied wage levels in East Germany of about 1/3 of West German levels.
-On average East German productivity was not far beyond, but for the export-oriented industry sector the currency conversion rate implied an immediate loss of competitiveness.
+Central was the currency conversion rate in combination with the state of the East German economy in 1990.5 The currency conversion rate of 1:1 for flows (wages, prices, pensions etc.) implied wage levels in East Germany of about one third of West German levels.
+On average East German productivity was not far beyond, but for the industry sector the currency conversion rate implied an immediate loss of competitiveness.
 East German consumers switched to western products, East German investors had no interest in outdated technology, former CMEA partners6 were not able to pay western currency, and east-west trade was low already before unification.
 Consequently demand and output broke down.

-4A short time table of the unification process is depicted in table A.1 in the appendix.
-For a detailed discussion of the political economy of German unification see Sinn and Sinn (1992) and the articles in Lange and Shackelton (1998).
+4For a detailed discussion of the political economy of German unification see Sinn and Sinn (1992) and the articles in Lange and Shackelton (1998).